meliber/meliber.github.io/source/_posts/Setting-Up-a-Network-Scanner-on-Linux.md

 ## Trouble shooting
 The `sane` package on Arch Linux contains a cli tool `scanimage`.
 After the basic setup, `scanimage -L` should list the scanner.
 However I encountered some problems.

-### custom TLD
+### Custom TLD
 I used `.home` as TLD instead of `.local` in home network.
 To deal with the TLD, `/etc/nsswitch.conf` used `mdns` instead of `mdns_minimal` because [the `mdns_minimal` module handles queries for the `.local` TLD only](https://wiki.archlinux.org/title/avahi#Configuring_mDNS_for_custom_TLD).
-Since `home` is configured as the domain for LAN network, I set `domain-name=home` in `/etc/avahi/avahi-daemon.conf`.
+Since `.home` is configured as the domain for LAN network, I set `domain-name=home` in `/etc/avahi/avahi-daemon.conf`.
 This is the root cause of the problem that avahi can't discover service.

 When`avahi-browse --all --ignore-local --resolve --terminate` was running to list services, I monitored the mdns traffic by wireshark
 ```bash